 Label Description Indicates the ingress port to which the ACE will apply.
-Any: the ACE applies to any port Port n: the ACE applies to this port number, where n is the number of Ingress Port the switch port.
+Any: the ACE applies to any port Ingress Deut Port n: the ACE applies to this port number, where n is the number of Ingress Port the switch port.
 Policy n: the ACE applies to this policy number, where n can range from 1 to 8.
-Policy Filter Indicates the policy number filter for this ACE.
-Choose any will not specify any policy filter.
-Choose Specific will allow you to filter a specific policy with this ACE.
+Indicates the policy number filter for this ACE.
+Choose any will not Deliev Filter specify any policy filter.
+Choose Specific will allow you to filter a Policy Filter specific policy with this ACE.
 You can enter a policy value and bitmask then.
-Frame Type Indicates the frame type of the ACE.
-These frame types are mutually exclusive.
+Indicates the frame type of the ACE.
+These frame types are mutually Frame Type exclusive.
+Any: any frame can match the ACE.
+Ethernet Type: only Ethernet type frames can match the ACE.
+The IEEE 802.3 descripts the value of length/types should be greater than or equal to 1536 decimal (equal to 0600 hexadecimal).